larhedse/ESP32-SomfyGlydea/README.md

   somfy_myposition: "curl http://xxx.xxx.xxx.xxx/myposition"
   somfy_status: "curl http://xxx.xxx.xxx.xxx/status"
 ```
 The last command shows current status as in what command that was last transmitted.
 The Glydea motor I have developed this on does not have any sensor for telling where the curtain is (open/closed and so on), so the only way to keep track is by storing the last transmitted command, which is a work-around I guess.
 Anyway it is stored in EEPROM so even after power failure it will remember what command (where it is) used.
-So it will be practilay the same?
+So it will be practically the same?

 There is a way to add this as a sensor in Home Assistant:
 ```